norbertoalfa/SurfaceVisualizer/README.md

 <a name="uso"></a>
 ## Usage
-After installing the program, we can start it by using `make` on the folder [programa](programa) or running the next command:
+After installing the program, we can start it by using `make` on the folder [program](program) or running the next command:
 ```
 ./bin/program
 ```
-At start, it will use the last compiled parameterization, always saved on the file [lastParam.in](programa/variedades/lastParam.in).
+At start, it will use the last compiled parameterization, always saved on the file [lastParam.in](program/manifolds/lastParam.in).

 If you don't know how some interface element works, just let the mouse over it for a few seconds and an information window will appear explaining its functionality.